-All proposals must be for a three (3) year term with options to renew for up to three (3) additional one (1) year terms.
+All proposals must be for a three (3) year term with options to renew for up to three (3) additional one (1) year terms, conditioned on NYC Parks renewing its Concession Agreement with PPA.
 A longer term will not be considered.
 This concession will be operated pursuant to a Sublicense issued by PPA; no leasehold or other proprietary right is offered.